 Infant monitoring

-As a precaution, monitor that infants are feeding well, and growing and gaining weight as expected.
-Also monitor for gastrointestinal disturbances, lethargy and irritability.
+As a precaution, monitor that the infant is feeding well, and growing and gaining weight as expected.
+Also monitor the infant for potential side effects including constipation, lethargy, and irritability.

 Very limited published evidence shows that levels in breast milk are very small (0.6% to 1.5% of the weight-adjusted maternal dose) with doses up to 40mg daily.
 There are no data on infant serum levels, but minimal absorption by the infant is expected based on the medicine’s properties.